NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 Okay.

-Hold on, let's go back a little bit.
+Let's go back a little bit.

-Yep, this guy's a special age with A with HSI.
+This guy's a special agent with HSI.

-Because as long as his homeland security investigations, special agent, and here he is with his badge right there.
+And here he is with his badge right there.

 So HSI was involved in this too.